-The standard 2.0-liter four-cylinder engine making 158 horsepower, about the same as a Mazda3, isn’t thrilling.
-It comes with either a 6-speed manual transmission on LX models that we really like, or a continuously variable transmission (CVT) that isn’t new, doesn’t have paddle shifters and is less than thrilling.
+The standard 2.0-liter four-cylinder engine makes 158 horsepower, about the same as a Mazda3, but unfortunately it’s boring.
+It comes with either a 6-speed manual transmission that we really like, or a continuously variable transmission (CVT) that isn’t new, doesn’t have paddle shifters and is even more boring than the engine.

 Prices shown are manufacturer suggested retail prices only and do not include taxes, license, or doc fee.
 Manufacturer vehicle accessory costs, labor and installation vary.
 Please contact us with any questions.

 **Based on 2014 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition and other factors.

 For 2014 Honda Accord Plug-In Hybrid, 115 combined miles per gallon of gasoline-equivalent (MPGe) electric rating; 47 city/46 highway/46 combined MPG gasoline only rating.
 13 mile maximum EV mode driving range rating.
 570 mile combined gas-electric driving range rating.
 Based on 2014 EPA mileage and driving range ratings.
 Use for comparison purposes only.
 Your MPGe/MPG and driving range will vary depending on driving conditions, how you drive and maintain your vehicle, lithium-ion battery age/condition, and other factors.
 For additional information about EPA ratings, visit http://www.fueleconomy.gov/feg/label/learn-more-PHEV-label.shtml.